📞 437-747-7823

 When should I treat for ticks?

-The two peak windows are early spring (late April to May) when nymphs become active, and fall (September to October) when adult ticks are seeking their final host before winter.
+The two peak windows are early spring (late April to May) when nymphs become active, and fall (September to October) when adult ticks are active.
+Yard Shield™ is sold as a season-long plan prorated throughout the year because ticks require continual perimeter barrier maintenance to protect your yard.

 Does treatment eliminate all tick risk?

 No treatment eliminates 100% of tick risk.
-Yard treatment significantly reduces encounter rates in treated areas.
+Yard Shield™ significantly reduces tick encounter rates in treated areas.
 Personal protective measures - tick checks, repellent, tucking pants into socks in high-grass areas - remain important alongside yard treatment.

 Can the treatment be applied around pets and children?